Zadar: 15th to 18th centuries

 In contrast to the insecurity and Ottoman sieges and destruction, an important culture evolved midst the city walls.
 During the 16th and the 17th centuries Zadar was still under the influence of the Renaissance, which had created an environment in which arts and literature could flourish, despite the ongoing conflicts outside the city walls.
 This period saw the rise of many important Italian Renaissance figures, such as the painters Giorgio Ventura and Andrea Meldolla, and the humanist scholar Giovanni Francesco Fortunio, who wrote the first Italian grammar book.
 Meanwhile, the activity of the Croatian writers and poets became prolific (Jerolim Vidolić, Petar Zoranić, Brne Karnarutić, Juraj Baraković, Šime Budinić).

 During the continuous Ottoman danger the population stagnated by a significant degree along with the economy.
 During the 16th and 17th centuries several large-scale epidemics of bubonic plague erupted in the city.
 After more than 150 years of Turkish threat Zadar was not only scarce in population, but also in material wealth.
 Venice sent new colonists and, under the firm hand of archbishop Vicko Zmajević, the Arbanasi (Catholic Albanian refugees) settled in the city, forming a new suburb.
-Despite the shortage of money, the Teatro Nobile (Theater for Nobility) was built in 1783.
+Despite the shortage of money, the Teatro Nobile (lit., noble theater) was built in 1783.
 It functioned for over 100 years.